Travel Information Nepal

 Visiting a Nepali Home

 Do not intrude with a camera, unless it is OK with the people you are photographing.
-Ask before a temple compound whether it is permissible to enter and take photographs.
+Ask before a temple or a monastery compound whether it is permissible to enter and take photographs.

 Although Nepali is the national language of Nepal and is the linking language between all the country’s ethnic groups there are many other languages spoken.
 The Newars of the Kathmandu Valley, for example, speak Newari, and there are other languages spoken by the Tamangs, Sherpas, Rais, Limbus, Magars, Gurungs, and other groups.
 In the Terai, bordering India, Hindi, and Maithali, another Indian language of their region, are often spoken.
 The magic word Namaste -translated it means I salute the god in you, but it is used as an everyday greeting encompassing everything from Hello to How are you? and even ‘see you again soon.
 Properly used it should be accompanied with the hands held in a prayer-like position, the Nepali gesture equivalent to westerners shaking hands.